 Other results by Rodríguez-Calvo et al. (2012) showed that the majority of students stated that the father of unborn fetus should not intervene in women decision making for termination of pregnancy (15).
 Regarding this issue, the results of the present study showed that most students completely agreed or agreed that "The male responsible for the pregnancy should be included in the decision to terminate the pregnancy", while according to the Iranian laws, there is no need for husbands' satisfaction of women's decision to terminate pregnancy, so authorities of midwifery education shall make sure that midwifery students have understood their responsibilities regarding abortion, without considering their personal attitudes and it is suggested that suitable educations shall be provided in this field (16).
 It is shown that despite legality of elective abortion, medical science students refuse participation in abortion based on their ethics and religious beliefs and this can affect the access to VIP, so it is necessary to solve the contrast between the patient and values of health care providers.
 (15).

 In the study of Hagen et al., (2012) also most of the students agreed that despite legality of elective abortion, they must have the right to avoid participation in abortion based on their ethical and religious beliefs (18).
+What did this study show?

 In general, abortion is a topic that sometimes even discussions and exchanges of views around that disappoints medical science students from reaching a satisfactory and appropriate agreement, and making decisions in this regard is one of the major issues of medical ethics and the rate of participation of people in providing abortion services is affected by their views towards abortion.